 Adam Zagoria covers basketball at all levels.
 He is the author of two books and an award-winning journalist whose articles have appeared in ESPN The Magazine, SLAM, Sheridan Hoops, Sports Illustrated, Basketball Times and in newspapers nationwide.

-But he did take a shot at a story in the Wall Street Journal attributing his recent run of success to the use of a pressure chamber located in Alpine, N.J.
+a story in the Wall Street Journal attributing his recent run of success to the use of a pressure chamber located in Alpine, N.J.

 “Well, all I can say is that I have used it a couple of times last year, and I haven’t used it since,” Djokovic said.

 “You know, it’s very interesting technology, but I don’t know the effect of it.
 It has nothing to do with my success that I had in last ten months.”

 Djokovic is the No. 1 player in the world and has won nine titles this year, including the Australian Open and Wimbledon.
 He enters the Open with a 57-2 record.

 The Journal story said that since last year’s Open, where Djokovic lost to Rafael Nadal in the final, he “has been trying to improve his fitness by climbing into a rare $75,000 egg-shaped, bobsled-sized pressure chamber” made by a California-based company called CVAC systems.

 The article said Djokovic is currently using a machine that belongs to his friend Gordon Uehling III, a former tour player who now runs a tennis school called CourtSense at the Tenafly Racquet Club in Tenafly, N.J.

 Djokovic acknowledged staying with Uehling in New Jersey because “it’s very calm, it’s very private, and we get to relax after, you know, exhausting day here.”